Accuracy of the Yee FDTD Scheme for Normal Incidence of Plane Waves on Dielectric and Magnetic Interfaces: Discussion

 Thus, this paper describes in detail a large number of results obtained at the current stage of work.
 At the same time, research in this area can be continued further, since there are many interesting options for its development.
-Below, we will limit ourselves to listing only a few possible promising aims that can be set in subsequent works. \begin{enumerate} \item Direct analytical proof is required for Corollary~\ref{Cor:2} and~\ref{Cor:3}, the validity of which was established in this work solely on the basis of observations and analysis of the results of numerical calculations presented in Fig.~\ref{fig:FDTD-Fresnel-Coeffs}. \item There is independent interest to consider cases with \mbox{$\varepsilon_\mathrm{r}<1$} and/or \mbox{$\mu_\mathrm{r}<1$}, which do not fall outside the scope of Condition~\ref{cond:Perfect-Media}, but have not been specifically considered in this work.
-This may be useful when simulating electromagnetic processes occurring in such plasma~\cite{Pavlenko2019}, for which the layered medium model is valid. \item From the point of view of practical applications in the field of information transmission in the form of complex electromagnetic signals, the analysis of the application of the results of this study beyond the harmonic approximation is promising. \item One of the most important applied problems requiring separate detailed consideration and going beyond the scope of the approximation~\ref{cond:Perfect-Media} is obtaining analogues of formulas~\eqref{eq:FDTD-t-r-dielectrics} and~\eqref{eq:FDTD-t-r-magnetics} taking into account energy dissipation (i.e., in the case of \mbox{$\varepsilon_\mathrm{r},\mu_\mathrm{r}\in\mathbb{C}$}). \item Most of the content in \S\,\ref{sect:FDTD-Boundary-Conditions}\,--\,\S\,\ref{sect:Discussion} is based on the medium boundary models shown in Figs.~\ref{fig:Dielectrics-Interface} and~\ref{fig:Magnetics-Interface}.
+Below, we will limit ourselves to listing only a few possible promising aims that can be set in subsequent works. \begin{enumerate} \item Direct analytical proof is required for Corollary~\ref{Cor:2} and~\ref{Cor:3}, the validity of which was established in this work solely on the basis of observations and analysis of the results of numerical calculations presented in Fig.~\ref{fig:FDTD-Fresnel-Coeffs}.
+Analytical proofs of qualitative error behavior for interface-resolving schemes are increasingly valued in the numerical analysis community; cf. \cite{Wang2025} for a recent example in the context of high-order methods for wave equations. \item There is independent interest to consider cases with \mbox{$\varepsilon_\mathrm{r}<1$} and/or \mbox{$\mu_\mathrm{r}<1$}, which do not fall outside the scope of Condition~\ref{cond:Perfect-Media}, but have not been specifically considered in this work.
+This may be useful when simulating electromagnetic processes occurring in such plasma~\cite{Pavlenko2019}, for which the layered medium model is valid. \item From the point of view of practical applications in the field of information transmission in the form of complex electromagnetic signals, the analysis of the application of the results of this study beyond the harmonic approximation is promising. \item One of the most important applied problems requiring separate detailed consideration and going beyond the scope of the approximation~\ref{cond:Perfect-Media} is obtaining analogues of formulas~\eqref{eq:FDTD-t-r-dielectrics} and~\eqref{eq:FDTD-t-r-magnetics} taking into account energy dissipation (i.e., in the case of \mbox{$\varepsilon_\mathrm{r},\mu_\mathrm{r}\in\mathbb{C}$}). \item Most of the content in \S\ref{sect:FDTD-Boundary-Conditions}\,--\,\S\ref{sect:Discussion} is based on the medium boundary models shown in Figs.~\ref{fig:Dielectrics-Interface} and~\ref{fig:Magnetics-Interface}.
 In this regard, an important development of this work is the generalization of Theorems~\ref{thrm:1}\,--\,\ref{thrm:4} to the case of media differing simultaneously in values~$\varepsilon_\mathrm{r}$ and~$\mu_\mathrm{r}$.
 Note that this generalization is possible both within the scope of Condition~\ref{cond:Perfect-Media} and outside its limitations. \item Another example of problems related to research beyond Condition~\ref{cond:Perfect-Media} is the study of the features of FDTD modeling of reflection and transmission of electromagnetic waves at interfaces when at least one of the media is left-handed media~\cite{Veselago1967,Pendry2004}. \end{enumerate}

 We would like to highlight point 5 in the list above.
 Although real-world interfaces typically involve simultaneous changes to both~$\varepsilon_\mathrm{r}$ and $\mu_\mathrm{r}$, we deliberately chose not to address this case in this paper, as it requires more careful analysis.